The Thing [QuickFix]

 A Norwegian research team has found something up in the ice

 of Antarctic.
-Young palaeontologist Ramona Flowers… no wait, Kate Lloyd [Mary
+Young palaeontologist Ramona Flowers… no wait, Kate Lloyd [

 Elizabeth Winstead] is given the opportunity of her lifetime, to tag along and